Residential Solar installations in northern Arizona

 A grid-tied solar electric system is a safe, quiet and low maintenance way to provide your own power while you’re home.
 Since your system is connected to the utility, you never have to worry about solar providing enough power for your home.
 If you ever use more power than the solar output, your utility seamlessly provides power.
 This process is automatic and you’ll never have a disruption in power or need to flip any switches.

 Most grid-tied systems consist of just two major components: solar panels and a grid-tied inverter.
 Solar panels and inverters typically carry a 25 year manufacturer’s warranty.
 However, they should work well over 30 years.
 In that amount of time you can save tens of thousands of dollars with your own power.
-Download this free this example of a payback period to understand how it works.
+Download this free example of a payback period to understand how it works.

 Grid-tied solar works with your power company for net metering.